windows-server-2003/OEIS_calculation/contents/A137432/README.md

  - $i$, indicating we are currently at the vertical space between $i$-th and $(i + 1)$-th vertical lines(counted from left)
  - The number of line crossing the space per direction(the right to left or the left to right, which are always the same)
- - The number of vertices used(we have to use exactly $n - 1$ vertices until we reach the right end, excluding the start points at the top and the bottom)
+ - The number of vertices created(we have to create exactly $n - 1$ vertices until we reach the right end, excluding the start points at the top and the bottom)
  - The value of $b_i$.
  - Whether we have already passed the start point(3 in the example).
-(We can freely decide the start point)
+(We can freely decide the start point, so we can at any point flip this value from 0 to 1)

 A transition corresponds to advancing to the next right vertical space, passing a vertical line.
 In a transition we do the following, all of which we can do by multiplying some binomial coefficient:

  - "Close" zero or more pairs of right-to-left line and left-to-right line
      The left-to-right lines and the right-to-left lines are always sequenced alternately from the top to bottom, and we can decide which one is at the top from the state "Whether we have already passed the start point"
-     We should also allow adding zero or more additional vertices.
+     We should create one or more vertices for this(=increase "The number of vertices created" in the dp key).
  - Add vertices to zero or more lines crossing the vertical line(we call this "knotting") We also allow transition to a different $b_i$ value, multiplying the number of ways to provide at least one vertices for every left-to-right/right-to-left(depending on the previous $b_i$) crossing lines.
  - "Open" zero or more pairs of left-to-right line and right-to-left line
      Just like "closing", we can decide the number of places we can insert new pairs from "The number of line crossing" and "Whether we have already passed the start point" information.
-     Again, we should also allow adding zero or more additional vertices.
+     Again, we should create one or more vertices for this.

 When we decide to pass the starting point, we have to try $2 \times 2$ times for which direciton(left or right) it goes first from the starting point / from which direction it returns to the starting point at the bottom, and manipulate "the number of line crossing per direction" by -1, 0, or 1.